google/chrome-ssh-agent/README.md

 1. Click on the SSH Agent extension's icon in to Chrome toolbar.
    ![List keys](https://github.com/google/chrome-ssh-agent/raw/master/img/screenshot-list.png)
-2. Configure a new private key by clicking the 'Add' button.
+2. Configure a new private key by clicking the 'Add Key' button.
 Give it a name and enter the PEM-encoded private key.
    ![Add key](https://github.com/google/chrome-ssh-agent/raw/master/img/screenshot-add.png)
-   If you use Chrome Sync, configured keys will be synced to your account so they are available across your devices.
+   If you use Chrome Sync, configured keys will be synced to your account and available across your devices.
+Only the encrypted form of the private key is synced.
-3. Load the key into the SSH agent by clicking the 'Load' button and providing the key's passphrase.
+3. Click the 'Load' button and enter the key's passphrase to load the key into the SSH agent.
    ![Enter passphrase](https://github.com/google/chrome-ssh-agent/raw/master/img/screenshot-passphrase.png)
 4. When creating a new connection in the Secure Shell extension, add `--ssh-agent=eechpbnaifiimgajnomdipfaamobdfha` to "SSH Relay Server